Glossary

 The standard deviation and the geometric standard deviation are two statistical measures used to assess the dispersion or variability of data.

-The standard deviation is a measure of dispersion for additive or normalised data (for a Normal distribution, whereas the geometric standard deviation is adapted to multiplicative data or for a Log-normal distribution.
+The standard deviation is a measure of dispersion for additive or normalised data (for a Normal distribution), while the geometric standard deviation is suited to multiplicative data or for a Log-normal distribution.

 In the context of carbon accounting, four main scales are generally distinguished: Territory, Individual, Product, Organisation.
 More details in introduction.